- Study at Deakin

 BSc (Hons) (Lakehead), PhD (UC Davis)

-In March 2009 Professor Lee Astheimer commenced as Deputy Vice-Chancellor (Research) of Deakin University.
-Professor Astheimer's portfolio includes responsibility for:
+Professor Lee Astheimer has been Deputy Vice-Chancellor (Research) of Deakin University since March 2009, leading a portfolio that includes portfolio includes responsibility for:

 Professor Astheimer's role at Deakin is to provide academic leadership in respect of the advancement of research and research training and promoting, both nationally and internationally, Deakin University's distinctive contribution to research and research training.

 Professor Astheimer received her BSc Hon. from Lakehead University, Ontario Canada and her PhD in Ecology from University California, Davis, USA (1984).
 She was awarded a National Institutes of Health-NIMH Postdoctoral Award (1988-1991) in comparative endocrinology and behaviour at the University of Washington, Seattle.
 Lee's research has focussed on comparative endocrinology and behaviour related to nutrition, reproduction and stress in vertebrates including humans.
 She has held academic positions at Rutgers University, New Jersey and the Universities of Tasmania and Wollongong.